-These Roasted Baby Carrots are delectably caramelized and tender, with a sweetness that makes them taste like candy.
-Just mix everything in the pan and bake.
-It’s a quick and easy side dish that's perfect for weeknight dinner or special holiday meals.
+Brown Sugar Roasted Baby Carrots are delectably caramelized and tender, with a sweetness that makes them taste like candy.
+It’s a quick and easy carrot side dish that's perfect for weeknight dinner or holidays like Christmas, Thanksgiving, or Easter!

-Savory, sweet, and almost candy-like, these are sure to be a hit with your family.
+Savory, sweet, and almost candy-like, these small carrots are sure to be a hit with your family.
 It's similar to honey-roasted carrots and parsnips, but without the parsnips and using brown sugar instead of honey.
-This version is quicker and easier to prepare, as it requires no peeling or chopping.
+This recipe is quick and easy to prepare, as it requires no peeling or chopping whole carrots.

-Just like most vegetable side dishes, roasting them in a hot oven allows the natural sugars with the touch of brown sugar to caramelize, creating an irresistible flavor.
-Just like the roasted butternut squash, despite the caramelization, they aren’t overly sweet.
-The olive oil, salt, and pepper add a savory balance that perfectly complements the carrots’ natural sweetness.
+Just like most vegetable side dishes, baking mini carrots in oven brings out their natural sweetness, enhanced by a touch of brown sugar for extra depth.
+This caramelization creates an irresistible flavor without making the dish overly sweet.
+The addition of olive oil, salt, and pepper adds a savory balance that perfectly complements the carrots’ natural sweetness.

 Jump to: